computationalmystic/sengfs19-group12/test/Repository Issues.md

       ex displays: Barchart with several dates showing multiple issues on most dates

 Issues may arise from one allowing time for either drop down to load.
-Also, if data is inappropriate for the graph or is not available, some repositories will disply an error:
+Also, if data is not available, field will disply an error:
-    Data column(s) for axis #0 cannot be of type string Graphs are from data collected at time of calls & example figures won't neccessarily stay accurate over time.
+    Data column(s) for axis #0 cannot be of type string
+Graphs are from data collected at time of calls & example figures won't neccessarily stay accurate over time.